-- strengths and Difficulties Questionnaires (Goodman 1997) completed by carers in KEEP Standard showed significant improvements from baseline to follow-up on the sub-scale scores of emotional distress and prosocial behaviours compared with the control group.
-No statistically significant differences were found on the total SDQ score or on sub-scales relating to conduct problems, hyperactivity or peer problems.
+- the outcomes for children measured by the Strengths and Difficulties Questionnaires (Goodman 1997) completed by carers showed significant improvements from baseline to follow-up for emotional distress and prosocial behaviours compared with the control group.

-- improvements in Parenting Scale (Arnold, et al 1993) ratings were observed for both the intervention and control groups; however, the intervention group showed significantly greater improvements compared with the control group at follow-up.
+- the intervention group showed significantly greater improvements on the parenting scale (Arnold, et al 1993) compared with the control group at follow-up.

 - qualitative interviews were held with 15 carers who had completed the training.
 They were very positive about the KEEP programme, and particularly praised the format of sharing strategies and experiences with other carers.
 Carers felt that the programme improved how they responded to challenging behaviour and equipped them with new strategies.
 Most carers described changes in their child’s behaviour as a consequence.

-- the qualitative interviews suggested some improvements in placement stability and the potential avoidance of costs resulting from carers seeking additional support to manage children’s challenging behaviours
+- the qualitative interviews revealed improvements in placement stability and the potential avoidance of costs due to carers being better able to support and manage children’s challenging behaviours.

 The evaluation also noted that foster carers' experience of the programme was very positive.

 To download a short summary of the Independent Evaluation, click here.